-- 1 or 2 sizes of “in between” jeans – these pull-on jeggings from old navy have a band aren’t maternity and work really well for this in between size stage.
+- 1 or 2 sizes of “in between” jeans – these pull-on jeggings from old navy have an elastic band waist, but aren’t pregnancy pants.
+They are made from a stretchy material and work really well for this in between size stage.

-Basically, if you’re in excruciating pain near your vagina, one of those two items could make a huge difference… I wore both my 4th pregnancy.
+If you’re in excruciating pain near your pelvic area, those three items could make a huge difference… I wore them all during my 4th pregnancy.
 If you’re not in pain, you don’t need them.

 The Thing You’re REALLY Going to Want to Figure Out While You’re Pregnant!

 One of the important things you could do while you’re pregnant to prepare for baby is figure out how you’re going to teach them to sleep and get them on a daily routine.
 Here is the basic method we started when our kids were newborns – all 4 were happily sleeping 8-12 hours through the night by 12-16 weeks old 🙂

 It’s something I care a lot about for new moms because I was so shocked & tired & confused when our first baby was born!!
 Hope that post is helpful to you.